 Onions 3 Ways: 3 Kinds of Prepared Onions to Keep in Your Fridge is your go-to guide for flavor-boosting shortcuts.
 Since onions are a staple in so many savory dishes, it helps to have them prepped in advance.
-Here are three easy, time-saving ways to keep them ready in your fridge so you’re never stuck chopping at the last minute!
+Here are 3 easy, time-saving ways to keep them ready in your fridge so you’re never stuck chopping at the last minute!

 Onions 3 Ways: 3 Kinds of Prepared Onions to Keep in Your Fridge